IzzyUhlemann/StrandPriceScraper/README.md

 # StrandPriceScraper

-Price scraper script created for Found Books using the Selenium WebDriver library to automate web browsing.
+Price scraper script created for ISBN searches on Strandbooks' inventory using the Selenium WebDriver library to automate web browsing.